ruskeyz/vibe-cast/README.md

    pnpm dev
    ```
 3. Visit http://localhost:3000 to explore the landing page.
+4. Navigate to http://localhost:3000/video-generation to try the recap workspace, paste a transcript, pick a tone preset, and queue a render.

 ### Project Structure
 - `src/app/page.tsx` – Stripe-style landing page composition.